 Are you up to the challenge?

 The Sik’lik program enhances students' writing, presentation skills and overall self-esteem by having them perform original works in front of an audience of their peers.
-Forty-two students participated in the Writing and Performance Workshop hosted by national-award winning poet Mike Guinn.
-Eighteen of those students then showcased their talents on stage, competing in a two-round poetry slam competition sponsored by the TCU Neeley Fellows and the Fort Worth National Poetry Slam Team.
+Approximately 50 middle and high school students participated in the event, which included a writing and performance workshop hosted by national-award winning poet Mike Guinn.
+Nineteen of those students then showcased their talents on stage, competing in a two-round poetry slam competition.

-Additional entertainment was provided by Fort Worth-based singer-songwriter and blues guitarist Larry Lampkin, who not only performed for the students in attendance but also shared insight into the creative process of writing music.
+Additional entertainment was provided by Fort Worth-based performer Nice Major, who not only performed for the students in attendance but also shared insight into the creative process of writing music.

 Impossible Possibilities is a 501(c)(3) public nonprofit organizations based out of the Dallas-Fort Worth area providing education initiatives locally and abroad.